iamd3vil/rlsr/docs/src/content/docs/config/targets.md

 ### Important Note

-To release to GitHub, you must set the `GH_TOKEN` environment variable with a valid GitHub Personal Access Token.
+To release to GitHub, you must set the `GITHUB_TOKEN` environment variable with a valid GitHub Personal Access Token.
 This token is used to authenticate and perform release operations on your GitHub repository.

 ## Docker